Tipp FM Legal Slot – 29th May 2012

 There are four main steps in proving medical negligence:

-- Breach Duty of Care – it must be shown that the health care provider in question failed to follow the relevant standard of care
+- Breach of Duty of Care – it must be shown that the health care provider in question failed to follow the relevant standard of care;

 - Injury – the breach of duty must have caused injury and;

 - Damage – Regardless of whether or not the health care provider was negligent, there is no basis for a claim in negligence without damage, be it monetary, physical or emotional.